“The Saints,” and “The Faithful”

 These are only a few examples of the many references to “the saints” and “the faithful.”

 It appears to me that the warnings and “beware” references that Paul is giving in Ephesians and Colossians are in reference to saints who are not faithful to the proper understanding of the dispensation of the mystery of “the Body of Christ.”
 I believe these were the saints who became the founders of the ‘religion of Christianity’ we see today, such as the so-called Apostolic Fathers.
-(They are often heard wanting to ‘go back to Pentecost’ and the so-called ‘early church’) Their writings included references to some verses in Ephesians and Colossians, but never mention “the mystery” of “the Body of Christ.”
+(They are often heard wanting to ‘go back to Pentecost’ and the so-called ‘early church’) Their writings included references to some verses in Ephesians and Colossians, but never mention “The Mystery” of “the Body of Christ.”
+(I’ve asked such church going Christians what they think of Paul’s “Mystery” and the answer usually is “I’ve never heard about it before.”
+This is because they’ve largely been fed ‘spiritual lies.’ - Arthur Licursi)

-A word of caution is needed here to point out that some places where the English translation of a Greek form hagios is “saint” may be better translated with a different word(s).
-In Eph 1:18 “His inheritance in the saints” should read “His inheritance in the most holy (place).”
+A word of caution is needed here to point out that some places where the English translation of a Greek form ‘hagios’ is “saint,” it may be better translated with a different word(s).
+In Eph 1:18 “His inheritance in the saints” should read “His inheritance in the most holy.”

-This also true in Col 1:12 “hath made us meet to be partakers of the inheritance of the saints in the light” should read “of the inheritance in the holiest place in the light.”
+This also true in Col 1:12 “hath made us meet [suited] to be partakers of the inheritance of the saints in the light” should read “of the inheritance in the holiest place in the light.”
+(Col. 1:12)

-A saint” is a believer in Christ who does not yet “see” the dispensation of the mystery of the Body of Christ that Paul expounds in Ephesians and Colossians.
-A “saint” is referred to by Paul as “children of disobedience,” “the old man”, “other Gentiles”, “darkness”, otherwise minded”, or “them that are without.”
+- Initially, a “saint” is a believer in Christ Who Does Not Yet “See” that the dispensation of “the mystery” concerns “the Body of Christ” as Paul expounds in Ephesians and Colossians.
+A “saint” is referred to by Paul as ones who are or were “children of disobedience,” “the old man”, “other Gentiles”, “darkness”, otherwise minded”, or “them that are without.”

-The two men who delivered Paul’s epistles to the Ephesians and to the Colossians and to Philemon were called “faithful” by Paul.
+The men who delivered Paul’s epistles to the Ephesus, Colosse and to Philemon were called “faithful.”

 Let a man so account of us, as of the ministers of Christ, and stewards of the mysteries of God.
 2 Moreover it is required in stewards, that a man be found faithful.

-In the four Prison Epistles, the word “saints” is found twice in Philippians, but not once in 2 Timothy.
-The word “faithful” is not found in Philippians but in 2 Timothy three times with one that applies to this topic in 2:2.
+The Philippian ‘saints’ were beginners in understanding (4:15).
+“Saints” is found twice in Philippians, but not once in 2 Timothy.
+Conversely, the word “faithful” is not found in Philippians, but three times in 2 Tim 2:2, with one that applies to “faithful men, who shall be able to teach others also.”

 2 Tim 2:2 And the things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also.

-In the final chapter of his final Epistle Paul writes, “I have kept the faith”.
+In the final chapter of his final Epistle Paul writes, “I have kept the faith.”
 Paul remained faithful through two significant changes in his life: two conversions in his doctrine.
 Blessed are those who can and will do the same in their lives.
 You are truly special in the eyes of God.
+(1. In Act 9; 2) After Acts 28:28)